netboxlabs/console-docs/docs/Administration Console/admin-console-access.md

-# Admin Console Access Set Up
+# NetBox Labs Console Access Set Up

 ## Account Setup

-The NetBox Cloud team will set up your account with your email address as the username, and you will use this to access the cloud admin console.
-To complete the set up of your account for access to the Admin console, follow these steps:
+The NetBox Cloud team will set up your account with your email address as the username, and you will use this to access the NetBox Labs [Console](https://console.netboxlabs.com/dashboard/).
+To complete the set up of your account, follow these steps:

 1. You will receive an email advising you of your username, along with a temporary password and a link to the console URL.
 Click the link to login